MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 - **Script development UI** - There is now a purpose built scripting window to make developing JavaScript and NatVis scripts easier, with error highlighting and IntelliSense.

->>> TBD Need to follow up on  and debugging capabilities via command line.

 For more information, see [WinDbg Preview - Scripting](windbg-scripting-preview.md).

 ![Screen shot of scripting menu in debugger](images/windbgx-scripting-menu.png)